sebastian-uriel-flores/terraform-azure-net-api/README.md

 As you can see, this project covers the basics of the Continuous Integration and Continuous Deployment of a cloud App based on Azure.
 I wish it could be of help mainly for beginners, but also for the people who are used to work with other clouds or who wants to remember the basics of every part of a CI/CD workflow.

+The project infrastructure is show in the next picture:

 ![Azure APIs](https://user-images.githubusercontent.com/5461235/192288380-81e254d4-7721-4071-957c-f6ab1f965eb6.png)